aduh95/schwifty-markdown/README.md

 #### Browser support

-Schwifty Markdown uses HTML5; if your browser support it, it should work just fine.
-At the time of writing, all major browser\* in their latest version support Schwifty.
+Schwifty Markdown uses HTML5; if your browser supports it, it should work just fine.
+At the time of writing, all major browsers\* in their latest version support Schwifty.
 If Schwifty detects that your browser doesn't support / has disabled some features it uses, it will display a warning and try to render your document the best it can.